- Instant comfort

 Whether or not you have been a fan of Salomon’s X Ultra collection, this waterproof hiker can win you over with its multi-faceted engineering and modern design.
-The X Ultra 4 GTX is for you if:
+The X Ultra 4 GTX is for you if you want:

-- You want to power through demanding trails with bolstered surefootedness without resorting to a pair of hiking boots.
+- a sturdy pair of hiking shoes to power through demanding trails without resorting to a pair of hiking boots

 Salomon X Ultra 4 GTX: An enhanced successor

 The 4th-gen X Ultra GTX directly picks up from where its predecessor left off.
-Its handful of upgrades are as follows:
+The most notable updates include the following:

 Trimmed weight.
-The X Ultra 4 GTX is lighter than its predecessor by approximately 20 to 40 g a pair.
-For lightness purists, this is quite a welcome enhancement.
+We confirmed that the X Ultra 4 GTX is lighter than its predecessor by approximately 20 to 40 g a pair.

-New chassis.
-This component stiffens the midfoot zone of the shoe while giving the forefoot increased flexibility.
-Translation: You will get both solid balance and more toe off control in the X Ultra 4 GTX.
+Better balance of stability and flexibility.
+The new chassis stiffens the midfoot zone of the shoe while giving the forefoot increased flexibility.
+Translation: You will get both solid balance and more toe-off control in the X Ultra 4 GTX.

 Mind-boggling plushness on mile one

-Hikers in droves find the Salomon X Ultra 4 GTX immensely comfortable right from the get-go.
-They are particularly floored by the shoe's super-comfy liner.
+The Salomon X Ultra 4 GTX is immensely comfortable right from the get-go.
+We are particularly amazed by the shoe's super-comfy padding.

 The X Ultra 4 GTX's sticky business

-Its heel zone gives a mighty good sense of security, according to professional gear reviewers.
+Its heel zone gave us a mighty good sense of security.

 Hit-or-miss lace management